Cart

 “Right now, the puddle you see near my house may look bad, but during the monsoon, the whole place gets flooded,” says S. Stella (45), a domestic help.
 “Even our houses aren’t spared.”

-According to Bhagyalakshmi, the corporation cannot provide residents with toilets and sewers, so some Members of the Legislative Assembly have funded the construction of toilets here.
+According to Bhagyalakshmi, the corporation cannot provide residents with toilets and sewers, so some members of the Legislative Assembly have funded the construction of toilets here.

 Residents say otherwise.
 “Nobody has done anything for us.
 We constructed our toilets with our own money,” says Rani.
-“Even the garbage dump you see next to my home was organized by my family and our neighbors,” she says.
+“Even the garbage dump you see next to my home was organized by my family and our neighbours,” she says.

 Residents say that no drainage system and the unpaved roads here not only make it difficult for them to commute out of the slum, but also leaves them susceptible to many diseases.